Adithya-S-Bhat/Sales-Forecasting/README.md

 # Sales-Analysis-Using-ML

 Sales forecasting is the process of estimating future sales.
 Accurate sales forecasts enable companies to make informed business decisions and predict short-term and long-term performance.
 This project uses two Machine Learning models to predict sales.
 One model predicts sales using Artificial Neural Network and the other one is SARIMAX.
-The reppective files are as follows:
+The respective files are as follows:
 1. project.py -> SARIMA

 2. salesann.py -> Artificial Neural Network